| Aragorn opened the door wearing

 and will ask the guests to co-operate with the investigation.

-And I would be grateful if you will lend your voice to my request,
+And I would be grateful if you would join your voice to mine,

 mellon nín."